Euro zone manufacturing malaise spreads to core

 Euro zone manufacturers suffered a miserable March.
 Ongoing steep downturns in the periphery are now being accompanied by signs of renewed weakness in countries such as Germany and France," said Chris Williamson at data provider Markit.

-Earlier data from Germany, Europe's largest economy, showed its manufacturing sector contracted last month and it was a similar story in neighbouring France.
+Earlier data from Germany, Europe's largest economy, showed its manufacturing sector contracted last month and it was a similar story in neighboring France.

 In Spain, struggling to implement swingeing austerity measures demanded by the European Union to meet tough deficit targets, the sector contracted for the 11th month.
 Manufacturing in Italy shrank for an eighth month.